-The Group's hospitality segment has been impacted from low occupancy levels and temporary closure resulting from steps taken by the Government to contain the COVID-19 outbreak.
-As the lockdown started to ease and travel recommenced in the second half of 2020, the Group witnessed increased real estate sales, improved occupancy in hotels as compared to the initial time of the pandemic in the early part of 2020.
-The key areas of assessment include estimates on the impact of future cash flows due to reduced occupancy and the discount rates, reflecting increased uncertainty.
-The Group assessed whether there are any indicators of impairment for all nonfinancial assets as at 31 December 2020.
+The Group assessed whether there are any indicators of impairment for all non-financial assets as at 31 December 2021.
 The Group estimated the expected future cash flows from the asset or cash-generating units and used multiple, probability-weighted cash flow projections due to a fast evolving situation and considered the macroeconomic outlook to calculate the present value of those cash flows after applying a discount rate that reflects the current market assessment of the time value of money.
-The Group had engaged ValuStrat (Khabeer Altathmen Alagaria), an independent valuer not related to the Group, for the fair valuation exercise of the Group's property and equipment and investment properties, as at 31 December 2020.
+The Group had engaged ValuStrat (Khabeer Altathmen Alaqaria), an independent valuer not related to the Group, for the fair valuation exercise of the Group's property and equipment and investment properties, as at 31 December 2021.
 ValuStrat is a firm licensed by the Tageem (Saudi Authority for Accredited Valuers) and is also regulated by the Royal Institution of Chartered Surveyors ("RICS").
 Valustrat holds appropriate qualifications and relevant experience in assessing the valuation for the relevant land and properties.
 The Group made an assessment of impairment of non-financial assets considering the degree of estimation uncertainty that existed in estimating the recoverable amount and the sensitivity of the recoverable amount to reasonably possible changes to key assumptions.
 As a result, the Group concludes that the expected drop in future cash flows from these assets is not significant to result in impairment loss on the non-financial assets, except for property and equipment, investment properties and development properties, as described below.